-The Head of Contracting Office is responsible for submitting requests for certification to his/her Bureau Procurement Official; and issuing final decisions with regard to cancellation of Contracting Officer Representative appointments.
+The Head of Contracting Office is responsible for issuing final decisions with regard to cancellation of Contracting Officer Representative appointments.

 1.7.7 Bureau Career Manager

 The Bureau Career Manager is responsible for serving as the designated bureau-level point of contact for the FAC-COR program; reviewing and analyzing certification applications for his/her Bureau procurement office; assisting FAC-COR candidates with identifying certification requirements; and ensuring communication regarding the FAC-COR program is disseminated to his/her Bureau's Contracting Officer Representative community.